FREE TRIAL UPGRADE!

 Format

 The message, signal word, and safety symbol panels can be thought of as puzzle pieces that fit together inside a larger, typically rectangular space.
 Depending on the panels included, the employer has options when formatting a sign.
 Most signs will have a two- or three-panel format, in either a horizontal or vertical configuration.
-A sign may even have multiple panels of the same type, e.g., two symbol panels on a single sign.
+Multiple panels of the same type are permitted, e.g., two symbol panels on a single sign.

 Color scheme

 Certain color schemes are associated with sign types and surround shapes.
-The color schemes of the sign elements of signs depend on whichever OSHA regulation applies (e.g., 1910.145, 1915.91, 1917.128, 1926.200, and 1928.21) and whether the employer chooses to follow the color scheme prescribed by American National Standards Institute (ANSI) Z535.2 instead of the one specified by OSHA.
+The color schemes of the sign elements of signs will be governed by the OSHA regulation that applies (if any) and whether the employer instead follows the American National Standards Institute (ANSI) Z545.2 color scheme.

 Sign size